redis/docs/content/integrate/redis-data-integration/installation/install-k8s.md

     [metrics exporter]({{< relref "/integrate/redis-data-integration/observability" >}}), and API server.
 -   A [service account](https://kubernetes.io/docs/concepts/security/service-accounts/) along with a [role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#restrictions-on-role-creation-or-update)
-    and [role binding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) for the RDI operator
+    and [role binding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) for the RDI operator.
 -   A [Configmap](https://kubernetes.io/docs/concepts/configuration/configmap/)
-    for the different components with RDI Redis database details
+    for the different components with RDI Redis database details.
 -   [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/)
-    with the RDI Redis database credentials and TLS certificates
+    with the RDI Redis database credentials and TLS certificates.

 You can use this installation on [OpenShift](https://docs.openshift.com/) and other K8s distributions including cloud providers' K8s managed clusters.